-1. Import duties shall be repaid or remitted if the decision determining the amount of such duties relates to goods released for free circulation which have been rejected by the importer because, at the time of release, they were defective or did not comply with the terms of the contract on the basis of which they were imported.
+1. Import duties shall be repaid or remitted if the decision determining the amount of such duties relates to goods which have been rejected by the importer because, at the time of release, they were defective or did not comply with the terms of the contract on the basis of which they were imported.